sf-ranjan/my-docs/docs/guide/management-basics/intro.md

 ## Project Characteristics

-Projects also have clearly defined:
+Projects also have clearly defined elements:

 ### Objectives